signalfx/splunk-otel-collector/README.md

 ### Linux Installer Script

-For non-containerized Linux environments, a convenience script is available for installing the collector package and [TD Agent (Fluentd)](https://www.fluentd.org/).
+For non-containerized Linux environments, a convenience script is available for installing the Collector package and [TD Agent (Fluentd)](https://www.fluentd.org/).

 Run the following command on your host (replace `SPLUNK_REALM`,